-- Attendance and participation: 15%
+- Attendance and participation: 20%

-- Co-teaching (two in-class presentations, 15% each): 30%
+- Co-teaching (in-class presentations): 20%

 - Midterm essay: 20%

-- Final essay: 35%
+- Final essay: 40%

 Attendance policy:

 You are expected to attend class sessions.
 You are allowed three unexcused absences.
 For every unexcused absence after the third, you will lose half of a letter grade from your participation.
 You are also responsible for coming to class on time.